-Actions to be taken if you have a safeguarding concern in respect of a World Class athlete:
+Actions to be taken if you have a Safeguarding concern in respect of a World Class athlete:

-- If the concern is that an athlete has been harmed or may be at risk of harm to report the concern immediately to the statutory agencies (Police or Children's Social Care Team) and inform the parents (if not implicated in the concern) and the Lead Person for child safeguarding in your discipline. - The Lead Person, Julian Bellan must inform the relevant Safeguarding Team or individual Home Nation Representative responsible for child safeguarding as soon as possible or seek advice at the time of the concern arising. - If the concern does not require immediate action but requires steps to be taken you should discuss the concern with the Safeguarding Lead Person for your discipline or the relevant Home Nation Child Safeguarding Team.
-They will be able to advise you on the matter and agree the actions to be taken. - If the concern is medical in nature consult the medical practitioner for your discipline and inform the Lead Person for your discipline. - If the safeguarding concern is one you have dealt with refer the details to your Safeguarding Lead Person for information only.
+- If the concern is that an athlete has been harmed or may be at risk of harm to report the concern immediately to the statutory agencies (Police or Children's Social Care Team) and inform the parents (if not implicated in the concern) and the Lead Person for Safeguarding in your discipline. - The Lead Person, Adam Clarke shall inform the relevant Safeguarding Team or individual Home Nation Representative responsible for Safeguarding as soon as possible where British Swimming know of the individuals involvement in a Home Nation and shall take all relevant steps to ascertain any such involvement. - If the concern does not require immediate action but requires steps to be taken you should discuss the concern with the Safeguarding Lead Person (Adam Clarke) or where applicable the relevant Home Nation Child Safeguarding Team.
+They will be able to advise you on the matter and agree the actions to be taken. - If the concern is medical in nature consult the medical practitioner for your discipline and inform the Lead Person for your discipline. - If the Safeguarding concern is one you have dealt with refer the details to your Safeguarding Lead Person for information only.